 Research at Moffitt

-For even greater collaboration with other researchers, Moffitt participates in and was a founding member of ORIEN, the Oncology Research Information Exchange Network.
-This is a research partnership that connects many of the best cancer research institutes in North America by creating and maintaining a database of patient information.
-Researchers can access this information to collaborate with each other and to be better able to conduct their research projects.
+Moffitt also participates in ORIEN, the Oncology Research Information Exchange Network.
+This is a research partnership that connects cancer research institutes in North America by creating and maintaining a database of patient information.
+Researchers can access this information to collaborate with others and conduct better, more effective research.

-Some examples of Moffitt’s research includes: using mathematical modeling find ways to limit the growth of tumors, developing novel drugs for treating cancer, discovering genetic risk factors for cancer, immune cell therapies, and the development of vaccines to treat cancers.
+Some examples of Moffitt’s research include developing novel drugs for treatment, immune cell therapies, and vaccines to treat cancers.

 Clinical trials conducted at Moffitt are important for cancer research.
 These trials use real patients to determine the safety and effectiveness of new treatments.
 Clinical trials not only help develop better treatments, but they also give patients more treatment options.

 Researchers and clinicians at the H. Lee Moffitt Cancer Center are leading the way in cancer research and treatment.
 With a special department devoted to mesothelioma, this Tampa facility is also becoming a leader in the treatment of this most challenging of cancers.
 Patients do not need a referral and are welcome to contact the Center to get started on a mesothelioma treatment plan.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.